chhotii-alex/prospective-randomizer/README.md

 Otherwise:
     Add the subject to the smaller group.
 This is necessary to keep the group sizes the same.
 ```

+(A boring but crucial step is omitted from all versions of the pseudo-code: what to do at the starting rounds,
+as long as any group
+contains zero subjects (because we cannot compute means of zero items).
+If any group is found to have zero subjects,
+the algorithms immediately add to that group.)

 #### More than two groups
 PR-3.1 is a simple generalization.
 It adds subjects to 3 (or more) groups one at a time, achieving the same goals as above.
 ```